 Writing things down instead of memorizing them in our heads makes us more committed.

 When there is a positive attitude towards anything, the desire for positive results becomes high because having a positive mindset in all you do gives you an edge over negative thinkers.

 As a student, developing a positive mindset sets you aside to accomplish all related educational tasks.
 It doesn’t only work while in school, but it also comes in handy after school and throughout a lifetime.
 It does not matter how daunting a task might be; a positive mindset to overcome will always lead to success.

 3. Having a focus

-As a student, the focus is significant because it is the key to learning, problem-solving, and accomplishment of any given task irrespective of how hard or easy it may look.
-All your attention and energy becomes channelled in that direction when you focus on your education.
+The focus is significant as a student because it is the key to learning, problem-solving, and accomplishing any given task, irrespective of how hard or easy it may look.
+All your attention and energy become channeled in that direction when you focus on your education.